matter-labs/zksync-airbender-prover/README.md

 # start SNARK prover
 RUST_MIN_STACK=267108864 cargo run --release --features gpu --bin zksync_os_snark_prover -- run-prover --sequencer-url http://localhost:3124 --binary-path ./multiblock_batch.bin --trusted-setup-file crs/setup_compact.key --output-dir ./outputs
 ```
+Specify optional `--iterations` argument to run SNARK prover N times and then exit.

-This one is only needed if you want to manually upload.
+**This one is only needed if you want to manually upload.**

 ```bash
 # pick a FRI job manually and serialize to file specified in `--path`